AaryaMody1301/Movie-Recommendation-System/README.md

 # Movie Recommendation System

-A content-based movie recommendation system built with Python, Flask, Pandas, and Scikit-learn, enhanced with The Movie Database (TMDb) API integration.
+A movie recommendation system built with Python, Flask, and machine learning techniques.
+The system utilizes content-based filtering and integrates with The Movie Database (TMDb) API for enhanced movie details.

 ## Features

-- **Content-Based Filtering**: Recommends movies based on genre, keywords, cast, and crew
+- **Content-Based Filtering**: Recommends movies based on genre similarity
 - **TMDb Integration**: Enriches movie data with details from The Movie Database API
-- **Enhanced Movie Details**: View posters, backdrops, cast, director, trailers, and more
+- **Movie Details**: View posters, backdrops, cast, director, and more
 - **Watch Providers**: See where to stream, rent, or buy movies (region-specific)
-- **Multiple Recommendation Methods**: Toggle between content-based and TMDb similar movies
-- **Web Interface**: Modern and responsive UI for browsing movies and recommendations
+- **Web Interface**: Responsive UI for browsing movies and recommendations
 - **Search Functionality**: Search for movies by title
 - **Genre Filtering**: Browse movies by genre
-- **Detailed Movie Pages**: View movie details and similar recommendations
+- **Performance Optimized**: Caching and efficient data loading

 ## Requirements